LivingCat/Closed-Community-MaaS-Simulator/journal.md

 * [X] Added Users
 * [ ] Utility function
 * [ ] Reinforcement Learning
+* [ ] Users can only choose private car if they have a car
+* [ ] Utility function can't be divided by 0

 # Might have
 * Gif showing the occupation of the edges
+* Gif showing people learning

 # Probs not
 * Each service has one color